(1987) is an anime anthology film, produced by APPP

 - Deranged Animation: The "Presence" segment.
 The animation for the characters is so smooth that it makes it incredibly eerie.

 - Expy: Hiroyuki Kitazume's involvement in "Star Light Angel" seems to have resulted in a number of characters from the Gundam franchise (Gundam ZZ in particular) being utilized for the segment.
-The main character appears to be a composite of Leina Ashta and Elpeo Ple, her friend is highly reminiscent of Elle Vianno, and their two-timing hypotenuse bears more than just a passing resemblance to Char Aznable.
+The main character appears to be a composite of Leina Ashta and Elpeo Ple, her friend is highly reminiscent of Elle Vianno (or a blonde Quess Paraya), and their two-timing hypotenuse bears more than just a passing resemblance to Char Aznable.
 A young lady with the likeness of Roux Louka also makes a walk-on cameo appearance early in the segment.

 - This has led to a couple jokes on Youtube about "Char breaking (more) young girls' hearts."